AcanthusW/Seasonal_Data_Classification_DL/README.md

 ## Usage Instructions

 The dataset is too large to be stored directly in this repository.
-You can download the dataset from the following Google Drive link: https://drive.google.com/file/d/1tCCQx9c1BHlGrhriokhgtXoMlV7lEZxM/view?usp=sharing
+You can download the dataset from the following Google Drive link: [Google Drive link](https://drive.google.com/file/d/1tCCQx9c1BHlGrhriokhgtXoMlV7lEZxM/view?usp=sharing).

 Place your input dataset in the `data/` folder.
 The path to this dataset should be specified in `my_config.py` as `dataset_path`.